RedMawVFX/tg-crop-region-presets/README.md

 ### Installation:

-Make sure you’ve installed Terragen 4 Professional v4.6.31 or greater on your computer, and installed the terragen_rpc module and Pillow fork, via the pip install command.
+Make sure you’ve installed Terragen 4 Professional v4.6.31 or greater on your computer, and installed the terragen_rpc module and Pillow fork, via the pip install command. <br>

 In this repository you’ll find the Python script “tg_crop_region_presets.py” and supporting example content.
 The images folder contains an icon file, should you wish to create a shortcut on your desktop for the python script, as well as the bitmap images used for the button widgets on the graphic interface.

 ### Usage:
 ![tg_crop_region_presets GUI](images/tg_crop_region_presets_gui.jpg) <br>

 The interface is divided into two main sections.
 The upper section allows you to choose a renderer from the drop-down list or refresh the list, as well as to activate, deactivate, or reset the renderer’s crop region feature.
-The lower section is divided into tabs, based on common resolution sub-divisions, such as half, thirds, quarters, etc.  Clicking on a button will apply the crop region preset to the  selected renderer.
+The lower section is divided into tabs, based on common resolution sub-divisions, such as half, thirds, quarters, etc.  Clicking on a button will apply the crop region preset to the  selected renderer.  <br>

 The Custom tab allows you to copy the current crop region to a buffer, or to apply the contents of the buffer to the selected renderer.
 An approximation of the buffer’s content is displayed as well. <br>

 ![Custom presets tab](images/tg_crop_region_presets_gui_custom.jpg) <br>